GoogleContainerTools/skaffold/docs/design_proposals/sync-improvements.md

 Builders know where to put static files in the container.
 This information needs to be pulled from the builders and made available in Skaffold.
 Currently, we know how to do this for Docker artifacts (@r2d4 suggested this in #1166).
+Jib transforms some input files and includes others as static resources.
+The specific sync maps need to be detailed out but are should be straightforward.
-Whether jib and bazel builders can provide that information too, is unclear at the moment.
+Whether the bazel builder supports this, is unclear at the moment.

 ### Interface changes